Installer Didn't Run

 If the installer file was partially downloaded or corrupted, it may fail to run.

-Return to the Simplified Solutions portal, generate or download the installer again, and retry the installation using the newly downloaded file.
+Return to the Simplified Solutions portal, regenerate or download the installer again, and retry installation using the newly downloaded file.

-If you determine that the installer does not match the device’s operating system, distribution type, or architecture, generate a new installer that matches the device exactly.
+If the installer does not match the device’s operating system, policy, Linux distribution (if applicable), or architecture, generate a new installer with the correct options.

 If the Issue Persists

-If the installer still does not run after verifying compatibility and permissions, the issue may be related to system restrictions, security controls, or missing dependencies on the device.
+If the installer still does not run after verifying compatibility, readiness, and permissions, the issue may be related to system restrictions, security controls, or missing dependencies on the device.